epage/epage.github.io/blog/blog/are-we-gui-build-yet.md

 plan and in how you specify what to build.
 Worst of all, it suffers from closed governance with public code dumps (via git mirroring) where you have to hope our interests align with theirs.
+[pixi](https://prefix.dev/docs/pixi/overview) is intriguing as it looks like it tries to sit between the lower-level `make` approach and the all encompassing `buck2` approach.

 Dare we consider
 [creating a new build orchestration tool](https://xkcd.com/927/)?